shaqshaw/shaqshaw/README.md

 ---

-✨ **Current Quest:** Building tech that helps youth stay in alignment.
+✨ **Current Quest:** Building tech that helps people and businesses stay in alignment.